sanskar-mk2/animated-graphs/README.md

 -   `record_path`: Path to save the recording
 -   `wait_time_after_completion`: Time to wait after completion
 -   `value_prepost`: Tuple of (prefix, suffix) for values

-## Classes Overview

-### Main Classes

--   `PygameExtended`: Extended Pygame application with enhanced drawing capabilities
--   `AnimatedBar`: Bar with animation properties
--   `BarChartAnimation`: Handles the creation and animation of bar charts
--   `GraphConfig`: Configuration settings for graph appearance and behavior
--   `Color`: Color handling utility class

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-MIT License

-## Support

-For issues and feature requests, please use the GitHub issue tracker.